ubirch/ubirch-protocol/README_PAYLOAD.md

   * \+ all fields are secured
   * \+ pretty standard UPP
   * \- signature of original trackle message is not directly available
+  * ? chain becomes global instead of device-based for first-level UPP
-* repack trackle data as new 'data payload' and create a UPP from that
+3. repack trackle data as new 'data payload' and create a UPP from that
+  * pack payload with [UUID, prev_sig, original_trackle_payload_data, ...] and create a UPP from it via hashing as with standard UPPs
   * this is actually equivalent to the 'hash complete trackle UPP and create new UPP from it' approach from above, just with extra steps
-* best way would of course be to have the devices pack and send the UPP already in an anonymized form (one UPP for data backend, one UPP for blockchain anchoring), but I guess that is out of the question
+4. best way would of course be to have the devices pack and send the UPP already in an anonymized form (one UPP for data backend with values, one anonymized UPP for blockchain anchoring), but I guess that is out of the question